MIR4-HQ/MIR4-HQ/README.md

   <details>
   <summary> $\color{#D23E67FF}\textsf{yap cornenr}$ </summary>

+  this is more of a "im placing stuff here until i finish the other sections" thingy but ykow who cares

 status: away > my usual status | busy > offtab or lurking around <br>
   if i dont respond in a milisecond whisper me!! <br>